atrifex/ECE385-HelperTools/README.md

 7. If they are correct, then take the `*.txt` output and place it in a location that the `ram.sv` file will have access to it.
 8. Change the path in the `ram.sv` file to match the path of the `*.txt` file.

 **IMPORTANT NOTE: You will need separate `ram.sv` files for each of the separate images you have.
-This is because of the fact that you are initializing a given block on on-chip memory with an images data**
+This is because of the fact that you are initializing a given block on on-chip memory with an images data.
+The only time you can combine the outputs is if your images are off the same size.
+This is the only time indexing will be remotely easy.**

-<a id="orgaa5343b"></a>
+<a id="orgaafd61e"></a>

 ### SpriteBinaryGenerator.c: